gnaneswar-27/ChurnWise/README.md

 # ChurnWise

-Developed a machine learning model using ANN architecture to analyze customer behavior and predict churn probability.
+Developed a deeplearning model using ANN architecture to analyze customer behavior and predict churn probability.

 Link to notebook: